 The delicate and breath taking beauty of this earth is astonishing if you start to look with eyes and heart that truly see.

-Sitting amongst these trees I feel I can hear the earth whispering and I feel it in my heart and it helps me to understand why I feel the way I do in the winter and it teaches me how to be, how to let go and how to go with what is arising.
+Sitting amongst these trees I feel I can hear the earth whispering and I feel it in my heart and it helps me to understand why I feel the way I do in the winter and it teaches me how to be and how to let go.

 “It is not our job to remain whole.